 A third study analyzed the effects of green coffee bean extract on patients with metabolic syndrome, which is a grouping of conditions that increase overall risk of chronic health problems.
 A patient with diabetes, high blood pressure and obesity would be considered to have metabolic syndrome.

-The study found that green coffee extract at 800 milligrams (mg) daily caused twice as much weight loss and Body Mass Index (BMI) reduction as placebo.
+The study found that green coffee extract at a daily dose of 800 milligrams (mg) caused twice as much weight loss and Body Mass Index (BMI) reduction as placebo.

 One downside to green coffee bean extract for weight loss is that the safety of its use long-term hasn’t yet been confirmed by medical studies.
 Most of the human studies have been medium or short-term, and even though animal studies have shown no toxicity even at very high doses, we can’t definitively say the compound is safe for consistent long-term use until there’s research on human subjects proving so.